anirudha-bs/Blockchain_simulator/README.md

 go run .
 ```

-Go to localhost/8080 to view the blocks
+Go to localhost/8080 to view the blocks.

 Use postman to send a post request to localhost/8080 with {Key:(any integer value)} in the request body to add new blocks.
 It automatically appends the newly added blocks to the file.